 One clerk is hired each year for a two-year clerkship commencing September.
 Please refer to Judge Pogue's entry on the Online System for Clerkship Application Review (OSCAR) for his current needs.
 Applicants must submit a cover letter, resume, undergraduate and law school transcripts, three letters of recommendation and a writing sample.
 Law review or other writing experience, and experience or interest in international trade are considered in ranking applicants.
 Travel for circuit court work required.

-There are no vacancies.
-The next law clerk opening is for the two-year term commencing September 2015.
+The next law clerk opening is for the two-year term commencing September 2016.

 - Winter position: January - April (8-10 hours per week)*